-A resume template typically includes a section for a summary statement.
-It's the first part of the resume a hiring manager sees, and is your chance to highlight your qualifications for the job.
+Your summary statement is the first part of the resume a hiring manager sees and is your chance to highlight your qualifications for the job.
 It’s meant to directly and concretely answer the question: “Why should you hire me?”

 Personalize your summary statement by following a few simple guidelines:

 “Client-focused massage therapist with 7+ years' experience providing 35- to 90-minute professional massage services.
 Adapted a wide range of techniques and products to individual needs as a therapist at Athletico Physical Therapy and achieved a company-best 65% return rate.
 Anticipated client needs to create an ideal setting for relaxation and rehabilitation.”